stat545ubc-2021/functions-YFL-UBC/assignment-1.md

     #' or descending order of the median.
 This ensures a visually interpretable
     #' plot, where the categorical variable is plotted in the specified order.
     #'
-    #' @param df dataframe to be plotted.
+    #' @param df The dataframe (df) to be plotted.
     #'
-    #' @param categorical variable to be plotted on the x-axis.
+    #' @param categorical The variable to be plotted on the x-axis.
+Must have
+    #' categories that can be subsetted by.
     #'
-    #' @param numerical variable to be plotted on the y-axis.
+    #' @param numerical The variable to be plotted on the y-axis.
+It should
+    #' not require any scaling prior to plotting.
     #'
-    #' @param min_sample_size a numerical scalar.
+    #' @param min_sample_size A numerical scalar.
 Minimum group size to include
     #' for plotting.
 Low sample size may produce highly skewed boxplots.
     #'
-    #' @param na.rm a logical scalar.
+    #' @param na.rm A logical scalar.
 Whether NA's should be excluded in the
     #' calculation of medians.
     #'
-    #' @param .desc specifies whether groupings are selected based on ascending
+    #' @param .desc To specify whether groupings are selected based on ascending
     #' or descending medians.
 Follows the notation of the forcats package.
     #'
-    #' @return output will be a plot provided a dataset and the corresponding
+    #' @return Output will be a plot provided a dataset and the corresponding
     #' categorical and numerical vaiables are specified.
 Otherwise, will return a
-    #' warning.
+    #' error.
     boxplot_10 <- function(df, categorical, numerical, min_sample_size = 10, na.rm = TRUE, .desc = FALSE) {
       #check that a dataframe hsa been inputted
       if (is.vector(df)) {